lllisteu/redgreenblue/README.md

 ## Credits

 Apart from the resources listed above, some discussions and answers on [Stack Overflow](https://stackoverflow.com) and [PerlMonks](https://www.perlmonks.org) were very helpful, as were some articles on [Wikipedia](https://en.wikipedia.org/).
-These are credited where applicable in the source code, often with a link.
+Many helpful sources of information are credited where applicable in the source code, often with a link.

+Gamma- and CIE-processing in redgreenblue leans heavily on work by [Bruce Lindbloom](http://www.brucelindbloom.com/).

 ## License